 3. Be Responsible With Money.
 Money problems are up there with sex as one of the leading causes of divorce.
 You and your spouse need to be on the same page with monthly budgeting, savings, and retirement.
 Neither should splurge on a big-ticket item without running it by the other first.
 And just as sexual betrayal can blow up a marriage, financial infidelity can be equally devastating.
 Taking out a secret line of credit, hiding assets, amassing debt, gambling away the mortgage money, and other forms of monetary chicanery do more than create financial havoc.
 They indicate severe problems with impulse control, as is common with addiction, mental illness, and those with exploitive personalities.
 If you’re playing games with money, you will eventually get caught.
 And if you’re enabling a spouse who refuses to be financially transparent, you’re contributing to an unstable domestic environment.

 While there’s no guarantee that any marriage will last, following these three tips – accountability, sexual connection, and financial responsibility — will definitely safeguard yours from divorce.

 Learn all your options — including how putting in place a post-nuptial agreement or reconciliation agreements can give couples on the brink greater peace of mind.
-Please contact us today to schedule your free attorney consultation and get answers to all your questions.
+Please contact us today to schedule your initial attorney consultation and get answers to all your questions.
 Call us at 888-888-0919, or please click the button below.